-This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.

-In Indonesia, sectors for which the entry of private companies is disallowed, sectors that are open under certain conditions, and the equity restriction ratio of foreign companies are specified for each business type in a negative list.
+This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules. <Outline of the Measures> In Indonesia, sectors for which the entry of private companies is disallowed, sectors that are open under certain conditions, and the equity restriction ratio of foreign companies are specified for each business type in a negative list.
 The 2010 Negative List (Presidential Regulation No. 36 of 2010) was revised in April 2014 (Presidential Regulation No. 39 of 2014).
-This revision relaxed foreign investment regulations in nine sectors, allowing up to 49% of foreign investment for the operations of land transportation/passenger terminals, etc. in the transport sector, for which foreign capital participation was previously prohibited (this requires a letter of recommendation from the Minister of Transportation) and up to 51% for film advertising equipment (advertisements and posters, etc.) in the culture and tourism sector, which was previously limited to domestic investment, subject to investment from ASEAN countries, etc. In contrast, however, restrictions on foreign investment of up to 95% was previously allowed, were limited to domestic investment only, and restrictions (up to 33%) were newly imposed on the sectors that are not specified in the negative list and for which 100% foreign investment was previously allowed, including warehouses and distributors in the commercial sector, etc.

-The Negative List was revised in May 2016 as well (Presidential Regulation No. 44 of 2016).
+This revision relaxed foreign investment regulations in nine sectors, allowing up to 49% of foreign investment for the operations of land transportation/passenger terminals, etc. in the transport sector, for which foreign capital participation was previously prohibited (this requires a letter of recommendation from the Minister of Transportation) and up to 51% for film advertising equipment (advertisements and posters, etc.) in the culture and tourism sector, which was previously limited to domestic investment, subject to investment from ASEAN countries, etc. In contrast, however, restrictions on foreign investment were strengthened in some sectors.
+For instance, investment for oil/gas mining services on land and design/engineering services, etc. in the energy and mineral resources sector, for which foreign investment of up to 95% was previously allowed, were limited to domestic investment only, and restrictions (up to 33%) were newly imposed on the sectors that are not specified in the negative list and for which 100% foreign investment was previously allowed, including warehouses and distributors in the commercial sector, etc. The Negative List was revised in May 2016 as well (Presidential Regulation No. 44 of 2016).
 Refrigerated and frozen goods warehouses, restaurants, cafes, production and distribution of movies, electronic commerce transactions involving 100 billion Rupiah or more, etc. are removed from the Negative List, 100% foreign investments are supposed to be permitted.
-In addition, as for department stores with a selling floor size of 400 to 2,000 square meters, warehouses, distributors affiliated with no manufacturer, travel agencies, vocational training, etc., the foreign capital regulations have been relaxed, allowing up to 67% foreign investment.
+In addition, as for department stores with a selling floor size of 40 to 2,000 square meters, warehouses, distributors affiliated with no manufacturer, travel agencies, vocational training, etc., the foreign capital regulations have been relaxed, allowing up to 67% foreign investment.
 On the other hand, in the construction-related field, local companies with foreign capital can no longer participate in projects for which the construction amount, necessary technologies and risks are at a low or medium level.
 This is the case at least for public construction projects.
 Major restrictions on foreign investment are as follows.